 File Configuration fields: szMsgSep[n]

-Description: Defines a customizable separation sequence by which the file monitor splits messages.
-If using multiple separation sequences, the comparison operation will be held as an OR operation.
-That means, that either this value or another value has to be true, so a message can be split.
-This is especially important for logfiles with different log formats.
-To date, the following control characters are available:
+Description: Defines a customizable sepa messages.
+If using multiple separation s OR operation.
+That means, t message can be split.
+This is formats.
+To date, the following control aration sequence by which the file monitor equences, the comparison operation will hat either this value or another value has s especially important for logfiles with differ characters are available: - splits be held as an to be true, so a erent log

 Character Meaning

-\r carriage return \n line feed carriage return
+\r carriage return

-line feed
+\n line feed